Fleetwooode History, Family Crest & Coats of Arms

 - Origins Available:

-Anglo-Saxon culture.
+The ancient roots of the Fleetwooode family name are in the Anglo-Saxon culture.
 The name Fleetwooode comes from when the family lived near a creek, perhaps with a wood nearby.
 Fleet is derived from the Old English word fleot, for a rapidly rushing stream.
 The suffix "wood" was probably added to the name later.
-CITATION[CLOSE]

 Early Origins of the Fleetwooode family

 The surname Fleetwooode was first found in Lincolnshire at Fleet, a parish, in the union of Holbeach, hundred of Elloe, parts of Holland.
 There are other villages and parishes named Fleet in Dorset and Hampshire, but this parish is the oldest as it was listed as Fleot in the Domesday Book of 1086.